If you are beginning to drive, prepare to dig deep to pay for car insurance.

 What are the rules for 16-year-old drivers?

 Most states have laws restricting where and when 16-year-olds can drive.
 These stipulations are called Graduated Driver License (GDL) laws and apply to drivers younger than 18.
 GDL laws vary by state, with some states having stringent GLD laws and others having lenient ones.
 Over time, you “graduate” from a provisional or restricted license you got as a teen, to a standard license with no restrictions.

 Can a 16-year-old have their own policy?

 A teen can usually get car insurance, but as a minor, a parent or guardian must co-sign the policy, so a teen’s parents are financially responsible.
 A teen cannot buy or insure a car in most states independently.

 A minor typically cannot own property in most states, so the minor’s parents would own that property until the child becomes an adult.
 In most states, a parent must cosign on a car loan and any other financial paperwork the dealership requires.
 So, while a juvenile can be a party to an auto purchase, the parent will be the legal owner.

 Does a teen need car insurance to drive with a learner’s permit?

 A novice driver needs insurance but not under his or her own policy.
 Usually, the policy of the vehicle’s owner (typically the parent or guardian who accompanies the teen while he or she learns) should be enough.
-But parents must add teen drivers to their policies once teens are licensed.
+Parents must add teen drivers to their policies once teens are licensed.

 What are the best cars for a 16-year-old?